UCLALibrary/research-tips/about.md

       </div>
       <div class="col s12 m8">
         <h4>Meet the creative team.</h4>
-        <p>Click on a WI+RE team member to watch a video about one of their most impactful learning experiences.</p>
+        <p>Click on a WI+RE team member to watch a short video about one of their most impactful learning experiences.</p>
       </div>
 </div>